Web Content Display (Global)

 Our collective response has been to maintain consistency across the whole system while supporting our students to access the teaching, learning and assessment to the fullest extent.

-Instead, teachers are asked to use the flexibility in the existing subject outlines to manage school-based learning and assessment in different ways.
+Teachers are asked to use the flexibility in the existing subject outlines to manage school-based learning and assessment in different ways.
+General flexibilities to support SACE students in their learning, include for example:

 So when can special provisions be used for COVID-19?